2018

 NHS Professionals Limited Prospect Park Hospital

-Concerns summary Inadequate training for bank staff on choking risks, poor dissemination of this information in patient records, and difficulties managing choking risks alongside self-harm concerns for patients eating in bedrooms were identified.
+Concerns summary (AI summary) Inadequate training for bank staff on choking risks, poor dissemination of this information in patient records, and difficulties managing choking risks alongside self-harm concerns for patients eating in bedrooms were identified.

 Jacqueline Oakes